 Coughing blood or pink goo or lots of clear fluid

 High resting heartbeat – over 120 beats per minute

 Severe lethargy and drowsiness

 Basic rule: IMMEDIATE AND FAST DESCENT WITH SEVERE SYMPTOMS

 Take as long away down as viable, even if it is at night.
 (In the Everest region: if you are above Pheriche, go down to the HRA post there.
 From Thorung Phedi or nearby: take to the Manang HRA post.)
 The patient must be held up by a number of people or moved by a porter else his/her state may get averse before getting better.
-Later the patient must rest and see a doctor as if they are suffering with severe symptoms may not be able to think for themselves and may say they feel OK but they are not.
+Later the patient must rest and see a doctor as if they are suffering from severe symptoms may not be able to think for themselves and may say they feel OK but they are not.

-This comes on instantly and critically, generally from both ends -diarrhea and vomiting.
+This comes on instantly and critically, generally from both ends -diarrhea, and vomiting.
 It occurs over 4 to 8 hours after eating the adulterated food.
-Fortunately it lasts less than 24 hours and healing is quick, even though you may feel sluggish.
+Fortunately, it lasts less than 24 hours and healing is quick, even though you may feel sluggish.
 There are no medicines that can cure – the body just has to dump all the corrupt food and rid itself of the adulteration.
 Rest, and once the first relentless bout or two is over, drink plenty of fluids.
-Oral re-hydration solutions are helpful.
+Oral rehydration solutions are helpful.

 Since you spend most of your time walking, blisters are really worth avoiding.
-First use boots that have been worn in if possible.
+First, use boots that have been worn in if possible.
 Test your boots by carrying a pack up and down hills – along level ground there is far less stress on your feet.

 Local emergency details

 2. Tourist information office- 252297,252094,253462